Affogato-An Italian Coffee Dessert Recipe

 Instructions

-1. Scoop gelato into small serving dish
+1. Scoop the gelato into a small serving dish.

 Notes